-The Audit and Risk Committee held six meetings in 2022.
-The Committee membership consists of Mr. Shular, as Chairman, and Mr. Phillippy and Drs.
-Reddy and Solomon.
+The Audit and Risk Committee held six meetings in 2023.
+The full Board attended two of the six Committee meetings in 2023.
+The Committee membership consists of Mr. Phillippy, as Chairman, Ms. Liggett, Mr. Toth and Dr. Reddy.
 Under the Committee charter, the Committee's principal functions include assisting our Board in fulfilling its oversight responsibilities with respect to:

-- the integrity of our financial statements and our financial reporting process; - compliance with ethics policies and legal and other regulatory requirements; - our independent registered public accounting firm's qualifications and independence; - our systems of internal accounting and financial controls; - the performance of our independent registered public accounting firm and of our internal audit functions; and other matters as deemed appropriate, including our Code of Conduct Policy and our risk management practices and policies.
+- the integrity of our financial statements and our financial reporting process; - compliance with ethics policies and legal and other regulatory requirements; - our independent registered public accounting firm's qualifications and independence; - our systems of internal accounting and financial controls; - the performance of our independent registered public accounting firm and of our internal audit functions; - assisting the Board in fulfilling its oversight responsibilities with respect to financial risk, including internal controls, as well as risks relating to precious metal security and cybersecurity; and - other matters as deemed appropriate, including our Code of Conduct Policy and our risk management practices and policies.